 - CSS selectors

-The CSS selector option is cool because it lets you create something like:
+The CSS selector option allows you to create something like:

 Where anything that you include inside that div will not be translated.
 This is helpful if you just want to exclude specific content but want the rest of the page to still be translated.

-And that's it for the Weglot plugin interface - let's check out my site!
+And that’s it for the Weglot plugin interface – let’s check out what it looks like on a website.

-Checking Out The Translated Version Of My Site
+Checking Out The Translated Version On A Website

 And here it is after changing the language switcher to Vietnamese:

-Beyond the obvious fact that Weglot successfully translated the actual content in my post, I want to call your attention to three different areas (that I marked in the screenshot above):
+Beyond the obvious fact that Weglot successfully translated the actual content in my post, we want to call your attention to three different areas (that is marked in the screenshot above):

 - (1) – Weglot has created an entirely new URL so that search engines can index the translated version of the site.